 - Work on creating some indoor games you can play with your dog.
 Some dogs like playing hide and seek, or teach your dog to search for an object after you hide it.

 - Use toys.
 Some dogs love playing with toys.
-Toys with squeakers or puzzle type toys can keep some dogs entertained for hours!
+Toys with squeakers or puzzle-type toys can keep some dogs entertained for hours!
 Experiment a bit to find out what types of toys your dog enjoys.
+My Alaskan klee kai, Fenrir, loves plush toys and balls.
+My papillon, Kitsune, prefers puzzle toys and things like snuffle mats.
+He lives for food, so any toys that also involve treats really piques his interest.

 - Invite over a friend!
-If you have any friends who also have dogs, invite them over for an indoor play date.
+If you have any friends who also have dogs that yours get along with, invite them over for an indoor play date.
+If your friends don’t have dogs, visits from human friends can be fun for dogs too.

 What other ideas can you think of?
-Keeping your dog mentally and physically stimulated indoors can take some creativity, but it's a great way to have fun and bond with your best friend!
+Do you have any additional tips for ways owners can exercise their dogs indoors?
+Keeping your dog mentally and physically stimulated indoors can take some creativity.
+But it’s a great way to have fun and bond with your best friend!